Tools4everBV/HelloID-Conn-Prov-Target-BasKMS/README.md

 #### Social security number (BSN)

-The data returned by _KMS_ also could contain the _social security number_ or _BSN_.
+The data returned by _KMS_ also could also contain the _social security number_ or _BSN_.
 Therefore, within the connector, both the output from `$correlatedAccount` and `$createdAccount` are filtered to only contain the fields specified in the field mapping or `$actionContext.Data` with the addition of the `id`.

 #### DepartmentName
-The fieldmapping contains a field `departmentName` this field is returned by BasKMS as `department.name` this is hardcoded to `departmentName` in the update script.
+The field mapping contains a field `departmentName`, which is returned by BasKMS as `department.name`.
+In the update script, this is hardcoded to `departmentName`.

 > [!IMPORTANT]
-> If `departmentName` doesn't exist BasKMS will make the field  `department` empty.
-BasKMS won't return an error.
+> If `departmentName` is not present, BasKMS will set the `department` field to empty without returning an error.

 ## Setup the connector